LedgeDash/unum/docs/runtime.md

 The session value is abstract from the unum runtime's perspective.
 The unum runtime pass the content of this field to the data store library on writes.

+A session ID is created for each workflow invocation and shared by all function invocations in the workflow.
+It directly maps to a unique section of the intermediary data store where all function instances of the workflow invocation write their results.
+Depending on the type of the data store, the section may be a s3 prefix, a Dynamodb item or a Redis hash.

 ## Fan-out

+A fan-out index is assigned to each fan-out function.
+When a function is not part of a fan-out, its input JSON does not contain this field.
+A fan-out index helps distinguish runtime function instances, especially when there are multiple running instances of the same function.

 **[OPTIONAL]**